Coman907014/public-transit/README.md

 ### Apart from this list, search for @TODO in project for improvements/todos
 Axios setup & API connection - DONE
 Basic Theme for the styled-components - DONE
+Layout Component should be created.
+Right now, each component sets its own width and left-right margin/padding.
 Cypress setup & test coverage
 Accessibility - Double check aria labels, make sure content is navigable using keyboard.
 Translation service to be implemented